 … while the likelihood of moving was also higher among younger persons

 An analysis by employment status and by age — as shown in Figure 6 — provides evidence that the likelihood of someone moving home generally decreases as a function of their age; this information is also derived from the population and housing census.
 People aged 15-29 years accounted for 44.4 % of the total number of employed persons who moved home in the EU-28 during the 12-month period prior to the census.
 Economic theories of mobility are largely based on the assumption that people try to maximise their net gains (their increased earnings potential minus the costs of moving); therefore, younger persons tend to have a greater incentive to move, as their total possible earnings are greater, given they have a longer working life ahead.
 Such differences may also reflect, in part, the relatively precarious nature of employment for many people in this age group, as well as a higher probability that they will face changes to their personal situation — for example, leaving the parental home, deciding to live with someone else, or starting a family.
-More detailed information in relation to these aspects is provided in an article on Changing family life — portrait of household and family structures.
+More detailed information in relation to these aspects is provided in an article on People in the EU - statistics on household and family structures.